Skip to main content

 Navigating Dyslexia in Oklahoma

-The Oklahoma State Department of Education provides support for districts in addressing dyslexia, dysgraphia, and dyscalculia within both public schools and public charter schools.
-The Oklahoma Dyslexia & Dysgraphia Handbook details the necessary steps for districts to screen for characteristics of dyslexia and outlines best practices for support within Multi-Tiered System of Supports.
-Our mission is to help connect individual district needs with the best practices outlined in the Oklahoma Dyslexia & Dysgraphia Handbook.
+The Oklahoma State Department of Education (OSDE) provides guidance and support for districts in addressing dyslexia, dysgraphia, and dyscalculia within both public and public charter schools.
+The Oklahoma Dyslexia & Dysgraphia Handbook outlines the essential steps for districts to screen for characteristics of dyslexia and identifies best practices for intervention and support within a Multi-Tiered System of Supports (MTSS).
+Our mission is to connect each district’s unique needs with the evidence-based practices outlined in the handbook to ensure every student receives the literacy support they need to succeed.

 Defining Dyslexia in Oklahoma